 -

-If you previously specified an existing data connection
+If you previously specified an existing connection

 -